dfirebaugh/kana-board/README.md

 # kana-board
-clickable board for learning hiragana and katakana scripts
+clickable board for learning hiragana (and eventually katakana) scripts

 currently only displaying hiragana